Blocks: Course dedication

 - Spanish discussion: https://moodle.org/mod/forum/discuss.php?d=109489

 Code repository: https://bitbucket.org/ciceidev/moodle_block_dedication

-This block was developed by CICEI at Las Palmas de Gran Canaria University.
+This block was developed and produced by CICEI at Las Palmas de Gran Canaria University.

 First version for Moodle 1.9 by Borja Rubio Reyes.

-Updated and improved version for Moodle 2 by Aday Talavera Hierro.
+Updated and improved version for Moodle 2.x and 3.x by Aday Talavera Hierro.

 Commenting temporarily disabled